softwarecrafters-io/ts-eslint-prettier-jest/Readme.md

 ### Courses

-Visit [softwarecrafters.io](https://softwarecrafters.io) to learn more about:
+Visit [softwarecrafters.io](https://softwarecrafters.io) to learn more about it.
-- Clean Code and Software Craftsmanship
-- Test-Driven Development (TDD)
-- Design Patterns and SOLID Principles
-- Refactoring Techniques
-- Sustainable Software Development

 ### Documentation